frgperez/Interactive_Narrative_Final/Cake Quest.materials/Release/source.txt

 Before taking the bar of soap:
 	say "Soap tastes awful.
 It has no place in your cake.";
 	stop the action;

+Instead of taking shower:
+	say "You can't take that!"

 [Backyard]